Declan Costello: Stepping out of his father's shadow

-In 1954 John Costello became Taoiseach for a second time while Declan retain his seat.
+After the 1954 general election, John A. Costello became Taoiseach for a second time, while Declan retained his seat.
 Although Declan was not placed in a cabinet position, he had a measure of influence over his father and the government.
-Considered the most radical of those who advised his father, Declan pushed against the austerity measures of Minister for Finance Gerard Sweetman, who in time would become a great rival and adversary.
+Considered the most radical of those who advised his father, Declan pushed against the austerity measures of Finance Minister Gerard Sweetman, who in time would become a great rival and adversary.
 Following the 1957 Irish general election, in which Fine Gael and its coalition partners lost control of the government to Fianna Fáil, Costello became Fine Gael's spokesperson on foreign affairs.
 In this capacity, Costello asserted liberal, anti-communist views while encouraging European integration amongst the growing European Economic Community organisation.
-Two issues, in particular, drew his attention: the government's support for the withdrawal of Russian and US forces from Europe, and the support given for a resolution favouring the inclusion of “Communist China” as part of the UN.
+Two issues, in particular, drew his attention: the government's support for the withdrawal of Russian and US forces from Europe, and the support is given for a resolution favouring the inclusion of People's Republic of China as part of the UN.

-It was also at this time that he began to advocate that Fine Gael move politically leftward in order to broaden its image beyond that of simply being a status quo, bourgeois party, as well as to make it a more attractive coalition partner to the Labour party.
+It was also at this time that he began to advocate that Fine Gael move politically leftward to broaden its image beyond that of simply being a status quo, bourgeois party, as well as to make it a more attractive coalition partner to the Labour Party.
 Towards the end of the 1950s, Costello began to assert himself even more in Fine Gael; alongside a growing collection of progressives within the party, Costello founded a monthly political magazine as well as a research and study group focused on developing new policies for the party.
-However, to their disappointment, Costello and his faction found the rest of Fine Gael slow and sluggish in response to their new ideas, and thought that they were against complex making of policies and the voicing of personal differences in public.
-Following his father's retirement from politics in 1959, longstanding member James Dillon took control of the leadership of the party and Costello felt his ability to influence policy-making slipping away.
+However, to their disappointment, Costello and his faction found the rest of Fine Gael slow and sluggish in response to their new ideas and thought that they were against the complex making of policies and the voicing of personal differences in public.
+Following his father's retirement from politics in 1959, longstanding member James Dillon became leader of the party and Costello felt his ability to influence policy-making slipping away.